 Consolidation can also help student loans that are currently in default.
 Student loans will go into default after 270 days without payment, which can result in consequences and loss of benefits, such as damaging your credit score or possible wage garnishment.

 Once your consolidated loan is out of default, you can repay the Direct Consolidation Loan under an income-driven repayment plan or make three consecutive payments.
-Direct Consolidation Loans are eligible for benefits such as deferment, forbearance and loan forgiveness.
+Direct Consolidation Loans are eligible for benefits such as student loan deferment, forbearance, and loan forgiveness.

 Refinancing vs Consolidation for Student Loans

-For those interested in a better interest rate or more favorable loan terms you could consider refinancing your loans instead.
-The process works much in the same way, but unlike consolidation, refinancing can combine federal student loans and private student loans, if you are still looking to make only one monthly payment.
+For those interested in a better interest rate or more favorable loan terms, you could consider refinancing your student loans instead of consolidating them.
+Unlike consolidation, refinancing can combine both federal student loans and private student loans into one new loan with one monthly payment.

-Keep in mind that refinancing can result in the loss of some of the benefits for federal student loans under consolidation since you’re working with a private company and not the government.
-However, for someone looking for lower interest rates or lower monthly payments, refinancing is another option to consider.
+Keep in mind that refinancing can result in the loss of federal benefits since you’re working with a private company and not the government.
+If you plan on using income-driven repayment plans or student loan forgiveness, for example, it is not recommended to refinance with a private lender.
+However, for someone looking for lower interest rates or lower monthly payments, refinancing is an option to consider.

-If the idea of consolidation appeals to you, but the weighted consolidation interest rate won’t save you much over the life of your loan, you could consider applying for student loan refinancing with companies like SoFi.
+If the idea of consolidation appeals to you but the weighted consolidation interest rate won’t save you much over the life of your loan, you could consider applying for student loan refinancing with SoFi.
+SoFi offers an easy online application, competitive rates, and flexible terms.
+But remember, refinancing makes it so you’re no longer eligible for federal benefits.